AksanDotDev/discord.py_workshop/part_1.md

 ```

 Now you can just run `python core.py` or whatever platform specific variant works for you in an apt terminal and your bot will run.
+When need to stop it you can use `ctrl+C` to kill the process from the terminal.

 ## 1.2 Doing Something